Keizersgracht Canal

 - Cafés and Restaurants: Along the banks of Keizersgracht, you’ll find numerous picture perfect cafés, restaurants and bars, where you can enjoy a meal or a drink while watching the world pass by.
 You’ll find a mix of local and International cuisine available.

 - In terms of attractions, Huis Marseille is Amsterdam’s oldest photography museum and has a large collection and shop set in two beautiful 17th century canal houses.
 The H’ART Museum formely known as Hermitage is a global art museum showcasing collections from around the world.
-At the far end of the canal after crossing the Amstel River you can also find the Artis Royal Zoo and Hortus Botanicus.
+It is located at the far end of the canal after crossing the Amstel River.
+You can also find the Artis Royal Zoo and Hortus Botanicus this side of the river Amstel.

 What to do on the Keizersgracht Canal